-All students should become familiar with the location of fire alarms, fire extinguishers and fire escapes in all of the buildings.
+All students should become familiar with the location of the fire alarms, fire extinguishers, and fire escapes in all buildings.
 In the event of a fire alarm, evacuate the building quickly.
-Failure to evacuate when a fire alarms sounds is a violation of state law.
-To report a fire, go to the nearest office outside the fire hazard and call the USCB DPS emergency number, 208-8911.
+Failure to evacuate when a fire alarm sounds is a violation of state law.
+To report a fire, go to the nearest office outside the fire hazard and call the University Police at 843-208-8911(Bluffton Campus), 843-812-8186 (Beaufort Campus) and 843-208-4911 (Hilton Head Island Campus).
 In reporting the fire, report the exact location of the fire.
-Students living in housing units are required to exit those units in the event of an alarm.
+Students livening in the housing units are required to exit those units in the event of an alarm.